saulgray/developer-documentation/source/includes/guides/_security.md

 Buyers that have enabled Incoming SHA-1 hashing will append the signature to the all callback links used to return respondents to Fuclrum.

-An example, of a hashed URL that using "ienc" as the variable name and Secret Key of `ZZ6VkORqV25iSWOVb5cwZ03zpns` as the secret key, can be found here.
+An example, of a hashed URL that using `ienc` as the variable name and Secret Key of `ZZ6VkORqV25iSWOVb5cwZ03zpns` as the secret key, can be found here.
 Please note, `ienc` and the secret key `ZZ6VkORqV25iSWOVb5cwZ03zpns` are just examples values.

 [Use our hashing tool to validate your system's SHA-1 hashing!](https://labs.lucidhq.com/hash)